Survey on online video and television sets conducted for the first time in two years

 ※Respondents:Those who do not watch online videoson their internet-connected TV

 The second-ranked response is noteworthy.
-The fact that a significant number of people connected their TV to the internet "just as part of the initial setup process for their newly purchased TV," without having a specific purpose in mind, is an interesting point when considering the future expansion of internet-connected TVs .
+The fact that a significant number of people connected their TV to the internet "just as part of the initial setup process for a newly purchased TV," without having a specific purpose in mind, is an interesting point when considering the future expansion of internet-connected TVs .

 The trigger for starting to watch online videos on TV was "because someone told me I could watch them"

-We also asked, "What prompted you to start using online video services on your TV?" <Figure 6>
+We also asked, "What prompted you to start using online video services on your TV?"

 Figure 6: Triggers for starting to watch online videos on TV (Top 5)